The Empty Room Inside Loneliness

 No witness.

-No one sitting cross-legged saying, “At last, you have found me.”
+No one sitting there saying, “At last, you have found me.”

-This is terrifying at first.
-The empty room feels like proof that the self was a rumor.
-That all your life you were a procession of tasks, roles, reactions, illnesses, hopes, and social paperwork.
-Son.
-Husband.
-Ex-husband.
-Student.
-Worker.
-Patient.
-Consultant.
-Bengali.
-Returnee.
-Failure.
-Survivor.
-Comic narrator of his own slow disaster.
+At first the empty room feels like proof that the self was a rumor, that all your life you were a procession of tasks, roles, reactions, hopes, and social paperwork: student, worker, consultant, Bengali, returnee, failure, survivor, comic narrator of his own slow disaster.

 But maybe the empty room is not proof of nothingness.

 Maybe it is proof that the self is not a statue.
 It is not a hard idol hidden inside, waiting to be dusted.
 The self is more like a lamp.
-It has to be fed.
-By sleep.
-By work.
-By food.
-By sunlight.
-By conversation.
-By touch.
-By money enough to breathe.
-By small successes.
-By the feeling that tomorrow is not merely today wearing a different shirt.
+It has to be fed by sleep, work, food, sunlight, conversation, small successes, and the feeling that tomorrow is not merely today wearing a different shirt.

-Take those away, one by one, and the lamp does not reveal its eternal essence.
+Take those away one by one, and the lamp does not reveal an eternal essence.

 It flickers.